Women in Etruscan society

 Etruscan woman in terracotta, 74.8 cm (5th and 2nd centuries BC) Metropolitan Museum of Art.

 Women were respected in Etruscan society compared to their ancient Greek and Roman counterparts.
 Today only the status of aristocratic women is known because no documentation survives about women in other social classes.

 Women's role and image evolved during the millennium of the Etruscan period.
 Affluent women were well-groomed and lived a family life within society, where their role was important both politically and administratively.
 Tanaquil and Velia Spurinna were among the women who played leading roles in Etruscan politics.
-In the final phase of Etruscan history, women lost much of their independence amidst conquest by the Roman Republic, and their status became that of Roman women.
+In the late phase of Etruscan history, women lost much of their independence amidst conquest by the Roman Republic, and their status became that of Roman women.